planetarysoftware/ISIS_TC/TSC-Charter.md

 community (e.g. monthly on a Google Hangout On Air, or through any other appropriate means selected by the TSC).
 The meeting shall be directed by the TSC Chairperson.
 Responsibility for directing individual meetings may be delegated by the TSC Chairperson to any other TSC member.
-Minutes or an appropriate recording shall be taken and made available to the community through accessible public postings.
+Minutes, or an appropriate recording, shall be taken and made available to the community through accessible public postings.

 TSC members are expected to regularly participate in TSC activities.

-In the case where an individual TSC member -- within any three month period -- attends fewer than 25% of the regularly scheduled meetings, does not participate in TSC discussions, *and* does not participate in TSC votes, the member shall be automatically removed from the TSC.
+In the case where an individual TSC member -- within any three-month period -- attends fewer than 25% of the regularly scheduled meetings, does not participate in TSC discussions, *and* does not participate in TSC votes, the member shall be automatically removed from the TSC.
 The member may be invited